-- 1. Short-answer questions: - a.
+- A. Comprehension questions.
+(When you answer these questions, pretend that you are explaining or teaching the answer to a friend who is not in the class.
+Doing that will force you to put in LOTS more background information that you would if you were trying to explain the material to your teacher.) - a.
 In what sense is critical thinking reflective? - b.
-What makes critical thinking reasonable thinking? - c.
-Why is arithmetical calculation not a kind of critical thinking? - d.
+What makes critical thinking a reasonable thinking? - c.
+Why is simple arithmetical calculation not a kind of critical thinking? - d.
 Does critical thinking have to be "critical" in the sense of being negative or skeptical?
-Explain, using an example. - 2.
-Which of the following activities involves critical thinking?
+Explain, using an example. - B. Which of the following activities involves critical thinking?
 If an activity does not involve critical thinking, identify which element in critical thinking is missing. - a.
 Riding a bike - b.
 Watching the news on TV - c.
+Doing laundry

-Doing laundry - d.
+- d.
 Ordering coffee at a local coffee shop - e.
-Planning a vacation - 3.
-Identify five activities you do on a daily basis that do not involve critical thinking.
-Identify two or three activities that you do on a daily basis that would be improved by thinking critically about them, and explain how thinking critically would improve it. - 4.
-Now that you know what critical thinking is, list five reasons why it is good to think critically. - 5.
-List five possible obstacles to thinking critically.
+Planning a vacation

+- C. Identify five activities you do on a daily basis that do not involve critical thinking.
+Identify two or three activities that you do on a daily basis that would be improved by thinking critically about them, and explain how thinking critically would improve it. - D. Now that you know what critical thinking is, list five reasons why it is good to think critically. - E. List five possible obstacles to thinking critically.
 Describe one strategy for overcoming each obstacle.

-1.2 CRITICAL THINKING AND KNOWLEDGE
+CRITICAL THINKING AND KNOWLEDGE

-We have been discussing what critical thinking is and we can now explore why it matters.
-As I said at the outset, critical thinking is valuable for two main reasons.
+We have been discussing what critical thinking is.
+But why is it important?
+Why does it matter whether or not we think critically when we decide what to believe or what to do?
+The answer is that critical thinking is valuable for two main reasons.
 First, thinking critically increases our chances of gaining knowledge, and knowledge is valuable.
 Second, thinking critically is essential to making up one's own mind about what to believe or what to do, which is essential to being autonomous, and being autonomous is valuable.
-We will discuss knowledge in this section, and autonomy in the next.
+We will start by discussing knowledge and then turn to autonomy.